gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 She is not a villain.
 She is not even unkind.
 She is something worse: she is exactly what she appears to be.

-She is cultured in the way that her class is cultured — she appreciates the approved books, the approved music, the approved ideas.
+She is cultured in the way that her class is cultured.
+She appreciates the approved books, the approved music, the approved ideas.
 She has been educated not to think but to recognize thinking when it has been certified as acceptable.

-She loves Martin — or she loves the idea of Martin, the rough diamond, the vital energy, the something-that-is-different-from-us.
+She loves Martin, or she loves the idea of Martin: the rough diamond, the vital energy, the something-that-is-different-from-us.